abhishekekal/hospital_m_System/README.md

+Hospital Management System (HMS) API
+This project is a Hospital Management System (HMS) designed to manage hospital activities such as patient registrations, doctor schedules, appointments, medical records, and billing.
+The backend API is built using Java, Spring Boot, Hibernate, and MySQL.

+Table of Contents
+Project Overview
+Features
+Technologies Used
+Setup and Installation
+API Endpoints
+Database
+Contributing
+License
+Project Overview
+The Hospital Management System is developed to automate hospital activities such as managing patient records, doctor schedules, appointments, billing, and more.
+This API is designed to handle the backend operations, enabling an efficient and scalable hospital management system.

+The system includes:

+Patient registration and management.
+Doctor information and schedules.
+Appointment booking and management.
+Billing and invoice generation.
+Role-based access (Admin, Doctors, Patients, etc.).
+Features
+Patient Management: Register, update, and manage patient information.
+Doctor Management: Add and manage doctor profiles and schedules.
+Appointment Scheduling: Allow patients to book, update, or cancel appointments.
+Billing: Generate bills for patient visits and treatments.
+Role-based Authentication: Secure access to system functionality depending on the user role (Admin, Doctor, Patient).
+Technologies Used
+Backend: Java, Spring Boot, Spring MVC, Spring Data JPA, Hibernate
+Database: MySQL
+API: RESTful API, JSON
+Security: Spring Security (for authentication and authorization) Build Tool: Maven
+Version Control: Git
+Other Tools: Lombok, Swagger (for API documentation)

 All rest api are the written  into the java for displaying  the into the front end use the angular  project hms_angular floder open into the vs code